cs186-fa12/fa12/hw2/README.md

 ##IMPORTANT!
 *  Use the virtual machine for this project.
 Details are in the [Development Environment](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#development-environment) section.
 *  Read our [Rails Background](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#rails-background).
 It discusses all the major concepts needed for this project.
 *  The official [Rails Guide](http://guides.rubyonrails.org/) is also your friend.
-It my best friend last week.
+It was my best friend last week.

 ##Description
 You have just been hired by a hot new start-up, loCALee!
 Congratulations!